Text by Ana Prendes

 Redefining the concept of ecological service, Habitate is a bioengineered wearable that mimics the ash tree’s bark to support the unassuming organisms’ airborne reproduction that populates their structures.

 After our investigations, we understood what we needed to do to protect an endangered species from losing habitat and extinction.
-The key objective of conservation is maintaining healthy populations and genetic diversity, which requires a healthy amount of habitats and connectivity between them, Qin, Hartley, and Chen told CLOT.
+The key conservation objective is maintaining healthy populations and genetic diversity, which requires a healthy amount of habitats and connectivity between them, Qin, Hartley, and Chen told CLOT.

 To better understand the living conditions of these species, the three designers conducted a multispecies ethnographic study in collaboration with an ash tree specialist and a mycologist.
 The designers identified acidity levels, moisture capacity, texture, and light levels as the key parameters determining these species’ living conditions.

-Consisting of a multilayered material, the wearable is aimed at reproducing the ash tree habitat through biomimicry.
+Consisting of a multilayered material, the wearable aims to reproduce the ash tree habitat through biomimicry.
 A top concentrating lens layer matches the relatively high light intensity that the organisms receive on the bark, which results from the characteristic low canopy density of ash trees

-Employing high-resolution patterning of thin polydimethylsiloxane (PDMS) films, the second structure replicates the bark’s topographic microstructure, which is crucial for cell attachment growth on the wearable.
+Employing high-resolution thin polydimethylsiloxane (PDMS) film patterning, the second structure replicates the bark’s topographic microstructure, which is crucial for cell attachment growth on the wearable.
 The base material, made of modified plaster, mimics the moisture-holding capacity and the slightly acidic pH level of the bark, enhancing the ability to thrive of the targeted organisms.

 The varied backgrounds of the designers are reflected in the systematic approach employed for the design of Habitate.
 Coming from the environmental sciences, Chen pivoted their study towards design.
 Influenced by kin-centric ecology, cross-species language studies, and object-oriented ontology, she uses discursive design to render different imaginations of how human and nature might coexist together.